mrnohr/nintendo-switch-screenshots/README.md

 	groovy screenshots.groovy

 It pulls the last 10 (or whatever you changed it to) tweets from your user, and downloads the image.
-It will not download the same image twice.
+It will not download the same image twice because it names the files based on the date of the tweet.